Digital Version

 Compare your invoice dates and contract terms.
 They don’t always align, so go back to the original contract and make sure you understand what you signed.

 If you think you don’t have a contract, one still exists somewhere.
 Ask your service provider for a copy.
-If your provider was acquired, the original contract still applies—and might have better terms than the new service provider’s standard agreement.
+If your provider was acquired, the original contract still applies and might have better terms than the new service provider’s standard contract.

 What It Is and Why It Matters